Hunza and Naltar valley Trip -10 days

 Pakistan is a miraculously blessed country in the world.
 From mountain ranges like Karakoram in the North to the vast alluvial delta of the Indus River in the South, Pakistan remains a land of high adventure and nature.

-On this adventurous journey with Crossroads Adventure takes you will be exploring some of the most beautiful places in the Northern areas of Pakistan ( Gilgit-Baltistan).
+On this adventurous journey with Crossroads Adventure you will be exploring some of the most beautiful places in the Northern areas of Pakistan ( Gilgit-Baltistan).
 The focus on this journey is Hunza and Naltar valley.
-On the go this voyage will pass by several other places like Naran, Kaghan, Attabad , Ghulkin, Passu and several others.
+On the go this voyage will pass by several other places of beuty like Naran, Kaghan, Attabad , Ghulkin, Passu and several other areas.
 This journey starts from and ends at Islamabad city.

 Is it the Desired Trip for You?